 (a) Business Partners

-(b) In the Event of Merger, Sale, or Change of Control
+(b) In the Event of Merger, Sale, Change of Control, Reorganization or Bankruptcy

 (c) Other Disclosures

-We may disclose information about you if we have a good faith belief that disclosure of such information is helpful or reasonably necessary to: (i) comply with any applicable law, regulation, legal process or governmental request; (ii) enforce our Terms and Conditions, including investigations of potential violations thereof; (iii) detect, prevent, or otherwise address fraud or security issues; or (iv) protect against harm to the rights, property or safety of Interos, our users, or the public.
+We may disclose information about you if we have a good faith belief that disclosure of such information is helpful or reasonably necessary to: (i) comply with any applicable law, regulation, legal process or governmental request; (ii) enforce our Terms and Conditions, including investigations of potential violations thereof; (iii) detect, prevent, or otherwise address fraud, misuse of the Site or Services, or security issues; or (iv) protect against harm to the rights, property or safety of Interos, our users, or the public.